jacobvarner/100-days-of-code/r1-log.md

 ### R1D45

 I completed the last few JSON lessons and got started on the D3 bar chart project for the US GDP.
 I understand the basic funcitons of D3, but it's taking me a little bit to understand how to really start a project from scratch and pull in the data that I need.

+### R1D46

+Today I was able to get the axes and bar data laid out on the chart despite having to mess around with the padding attribute that I had set in order to get it all lined up.
+The padding was needed in order to fit the axes on the chart, but it made scaling the GDP data a little bit tricky.
+Tomorrow I'll just need to style the bars and add a tooltip on hover.